67 Worked Examples: Airfoils & Wings

 Worked Example #7

 Lift, drag, and pitching moment measurements for a NACA 0012 airfoil are given in the table below.
-They are to be used to calculate specific derived aerodynamic quantities for further analysis.
+They will be used to calculate specific derived aerodynamic quantities for further analysis.
 As part of the analysis, you are asked to determine the following: (a) Lift curve slope (in the attached flow regime). (b) The zero-lift angle of attack. (c) Drag polar (as a plot). (d) The best lift-to-drag ratio. (e) Center of pressure location (as a plot). (f) Aerodynamic center location.

 Angle of attack C_l C_d C_m